Recognizing Outstanding Contributions to the Canadian Cancer Research Community

 The CCRA Awards, initiated in 2011, recognize and celebrate on a biennial basis the outstanding contributions of individuals who have had a remarkable impact on cancer research and the cancer research community.

-There are four award categories as follows:
+The CCRA’s long-standing award categories are as follows:

 Philip E. Branton Award for Exceptional Leadership in Cancer Research